tayganr/lakehouse/modules/module01a.md

 <div align="right"><a href="#module-01a---incremental-copy-to-raw-using-change-data-capture">↥ back to top</a></div>

 ## 5. Pipeline (Lookup)

+A pipeline is a data-driven workflow, logically grouping activities to perform a task (e.g. ingest and load).
+Once our pipeline is created, we will add our first activity - Lookup.
+The Lookup activity can retrieve a dataset from any of the data sources supported by Synapse pipelines.
+In this example, we will be executing SQL against our Azure SQL Database to determine the number of changes that have occurred to the target table for a given time period.

 1. Navigate to the **Integrate** hub
 2. Click the **[+]** icon to add a new resource and click **Pipeline**